All Episodes

 So, sure, sir, how can I help you?

-We want to have like a like a like just a social get together.
+We want to have like a like a social get-together.

 And we don't want the media to know about it.

-And I just want to make sure the President Clinton has a good time.
+And I just want to make sure that President Clinton has a good time.

 I don't want this thing to be political.